thehowl/OsuLevelCalculator/README.md

 Things to do
 ------------

-* FIX: Approximate to the lowest value (since in Osu! there aren't scores after the .)
-* FIX: Make an error text if there's inserted a number
-* FIX: Don't make the automatic typing on the textbox
 * ADD: Put a CSS
 * ADD: Put a cool logo
 * ADD: Make a more complex code that calculates the points that you have to get to reach the next level